neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 Route Loading Order and the FLOW3 Application Context
 =====================================================

-- routes inside more specific contexts are loaded *first*, and after that, global ones
+- routes inside more specific contexts are loaded *first*
-- so you can specify context-specific routes
+- and *after* that, global ones, so you can specify context-specific routes